 Fri - Sun 4pm - 1am

 Cocktails at LoaAlan Walter, the creative director at Loa, the bar at the International House, was stamping menus (on vintage game boards) when I wandered in.
 I was intrigued by his foppish hair and 70s style ensemble – and even more intrigued by his experiments with unusual ingredients, like Spanish moss, which he brews into a tea, then makes into a simple syrup.
 I tried the Jean Lafitte, a rum-and-pisco cocktail served in a coupe glass with a dried lime and fennel rim.
 It almost made me forget I'd been drinking for three days straight.

 AFAR Local Expert

 New Orleans is a town that knows how to drink.
 Whatever time of day—before dinner, after dinner, at brunch—and whatever your tipple of choice, there's a bar that fits the bill.
 If rum is your poison, try Cane & Table, a proto-Tiki bar from cocktail guru Neal Bodenheimer.
-On Rampart Street, Bar Tonique is part dive, part craft cocktail bar where you can find classic sips, like a sazerac or vieux carre, plus sours, slings, possets, and punches.
-For draft beers with a side of music, try d.b.a. on Frenchman Street, and Loa, the bar at the International House Hotel, has a glamorous clientele and seasonal concoctions by mixologist Alan Waters.
+On Rampart Street, Bar Tonique is part dive, part craft cocktail bar where you can find classic sips, like a Sazerac or Vieux Carré, plus sours, slings, possets, and punches.
+For draft beers with a side of music, try d.b.a. on Frenchman Street, and Loa, the bar at the International House Hotel, which has a glamorous clientele and seasonal concoctions by mixologist Alan Waters.